Information transmission and signal permutation in active flow networks: Results and Discussion

 \subsection{Topologically protected information transport}

 Active flow networks display markedly different characteristics compared to passive pressure-driven flows or simple random walks.
 This is best explored in a lattice topology.
 Let $\Gamma$ be an $M \times N$ hexagonal lattice with $N$ inputs and $N$ outputs labelled $i = 1, \ldots, N$, as in Fig.~\ref{fig:1}A. We refer to the number $M$ of lattice layers between the inputs and the outputs as the depth of $\Gamma$.
 When one input is activated, the AFN picks out a distinct path from the input to an output, with any remaining space filled with vertex-disjoint closed cycles (Fig.~\ref{fig:1}A).
 The particular output chosen is probabilistic~\cite{2017Woodhouse_NComms}, and taking an ensemble average (or time average, if dynamics are specified) yields a probability distribution $p(j | i) = \prob(O_j = 1 | I_i = 1)$ for the output from a given input (Fig.~\ref{fig:1}C).
-This can then be compared to the steady output flux in an equivalent microfluidic network having fixed inflow~$\vI$ on $\partial\Gamma_\text{in}$, zero pressure on~$\partial\Gamma_\text{out}$, and equal resistance on every edge, or, equivalently, the steady-state probability distribution of a symmetric random walk starting at input $i$ with sinks at the outputs~\cite{Redner}.
-These have the same matter or probability flux as the active flow network, and we henceforth combine them under the umbrella of `passive flow'.
-While passive flow from a single input disperses among all output nodes, the equivalent ensemble-averaged output distribution from the AFN instead still retains a distinct signature of its input for larger lattices where passive output is near-uniform (Fig.~\ref{fig:1}C).
-Thus, the globally exploratory nature of active network flow allows for output from a non-trivial active network to be traceable to the original input, whereas passive flow is virtually untraceable on all lattices.